Password Entropy Calculator

 How to read this table

 Each cell shows the estimated time to crack the password.
 Rows represent different password hashing algorithms (stronger ones like Argon2id take longer to crack).
 Columns represent the attacker's computing power (more GPUs = faster cracking).
-Hash rates are based on RTX 5090 benchmarks with standard hash parameters.
-We use haveibeenpwned.com to securely check for password breaches.
-Breached password entropy is heavily penalised, as they are much less secure.
-Read more on Github.
+Hash rates are based on RTX 5090 benchmarks with recommended hash parameters.
+The cost column is a lower-bound estimate of the total GPU time an attacker would pay for, at $0.20 per GPU-hour on the rental market, and is the same regardless of how many GPUs they use.
+We use haveibeenpwned.com to securely check for password breaches and zxcvbn to estimate entropy.
+Built by Liam Gray and sponsored by Upon's secure digital inheritance vaults.